facebookincubator/velox/velox/docs/monthly-updates/december-2021.rst

 -------------

 * Add :doc:`Aggregation-related optimizations <../develop/aggregations>` guide.
-* Add :doc:`json_extract_scalar <../functions/json>` function.
+* Add missing documentation for :func:`json_extract_scalar` function.
-* Update :doc:`Mathematical Functions <../functions/math>`.
-* Update :doc:`Comparison Functions <../functions/comparison>`.
+* Add documentation for missing functions in :doc:`Mathematical Functions <../functions/math>` and :doc:`Comparison Functions <../functions/comparison>`.
-* Update :doc:`How to add an aggregate function? <../develop/aggregate-functions>` guide with new registry.
+* Update :doc:`How to add an aggregate function? <../develop/aggregate-functions>` guide to reflect changes to the function registry.
-* Update :doc:`How to add a scalar function? <../develop/scalar-functions>` guide with complex types.
+* Update :doc:`How to add a scalar function? <../develop/scalar-functions>` guide to describe how to write functions with complex types inputs and results.

 Core Library
 ------------

-* Fix a bug in HashJoin filter to enable TPC-H query 19.
 * Add support for partition key aliases to Hive Connector.
 * Add support for conversions between Velox string and Arrow string.
-* Add support for 'timestamp with timezone'.
+* Add support for 'timestamp with timezone' in :func:`to_unixtime` function.
-* Add support for masks to StreamingAggregation operator.
+* Add support for :ref:`StreamingAggregation <AggregationNode and StreamingAggregationNode>` operator.
-* Add support for SSD-file data cache.
-* Other bug-fixes and code improvements.
+* Fix a bug in HashJoin filter to enable TPC-H query 19.

 Presto Functions
 ----------------

 * Add :func:`corr`, :func:`covar_samp`, :func:`covar_pop`, :func:`every` aggregate functions.
 * Add :func:`sort_array`, :func:`array_sort`, :func:`array_position` array functions.
+* Add :func:`from_base` function.

 Credits
 -------